-READ 015 College Reading I (4) (Core I)
+READ 015 College Reading I (3) (Core I)

 College Reading I is designed to develop the reading skills necessary to finding the main idea, word means/word parts, identifying supporting details and sequence of events, drawing conclusions, vocabulary development, making inferences, and understanding cause-effect relationships.

-Instruction in reading will be integrated with examples and extensive practice exercises.
-20 hours of laboratory instruction is required.
+Instruction in reading will be integrated with examples and extensive practice exercises, and outside assignments.
 A grade of C or better is required for passing.
+Fall/Spring

-READ 016 College Reading II (4) (Core I)
+READ 016 College Reading II (3) (Core I)

 College Reading II is designed to develop analytical reading skills.
 Emphasis is on making inferences, judgments, interpretations and evaluations in relation to the content of reading materials.
 Students will improve study skill techniques, technical vocabularies, basic affixes, and reading rate adjustments.
+Instruction in reading will be integrated with examples, extensive practice exercises, and outside assignments.
 A grade of C or better is required for passing.
+Fall/Spring